dorianbenitez/project_10/business_mapper/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To execute deployment of the application, first open the Business_Mapper folder and delete the "package-lock.json" file and the "node_modules" folder if one exists.
-Then, open the "dist" folder and right-click on the Main.js file.
-Select "open developer command prompt" and run the command "yarn install".
+To execute deployment of the application, first open the Business_Mapper folder and delete the "package-lock.json" file and the "node_modules" folder (if one exists).
+Then, open the "dist" folder and right-click on the "Main.js" file.
+Select "Open Developer Command Prompt" and run the command "yarn install".

-After that command execution is complete, try running "yarn start".
+After the command execution is complete, try running "yarn start".
 If that is successful, run the command "yarn test".

 /* OPTIONAL */     IF YOU ARE RECEIVING ERRORS IN "yarn test" OR "yarn start":